 Educational Partner(s) Process for Engagement 1.
 LCAP Committee Weekly meetings during April and May to review state priorities, evaluate needs assessment data, and develop goals and actions.
 2. Title 1 Families Meeting in December to review data and set priorities and actions for student identified as Title I; Climate survey in February 2024; LCAP Feedback Survey April-May 2024.
 3. Leadership Team Weekly updates on LCAP goals and priorities for current school year as well as for the new LCAP.
 4. Faculty & Staff Climate survey in February 2023; staff meeting feedback on goals and actions being developed (April-May 2024); LCAP Feedback Survey in May 2024.
 5. Board of Trustees Mid-year update on LCAP in February 2024; LCAP Hearing May 22, 2024 6.
 Students Climate survey in February 2024 7.
 Families of Students with Exceptional Needs Climate survey in February 2024; LCAP Feedback Survey April-May 2024.
 8. Golden Valley Parents & Families Climate survey in February 2024; LCAP Feedback Survey April-May 2024.
 Families of identified unduplicated pupils Climate survey in February 2024; LCAP Feedback Survey April-May 2024.
-10. San Juan Unified Collaboration with FACE Department staff regarding attendance and chronic absenteeism improvement interventions and supports the results of the feedback survey the LEA icorporate actions in Goal 1 to improve the rigor of instruction, provide professional development (differentiation, working with neurodivergent students, building relationships and trust with families, etc.), and academic interventions and enrichment opportunities.
-3. Educational Partner Collaboration: implementing family engagement opportunities to improve chronic absenteeism rates in Goal 3.
+10. San Juan Unified Collaboration with FACE Department staff regarding attendance and chronic absenteeism improvement interventions and supports student behavior challenges, and improve overall school climate.
+2. LCAP Feedback Survey: Base on the results of the feedback survey the LEA incorporated actions in Goal 1 to improve the rigor of instruction, provide professional development (differentiation, working with neurodivergent students, building relationships and trust with families, etc.), and academic interventions and enrichment opportunities.
+3. Educational Partner Collaboration: implementing family engagement opportunities to improve chronic absenteeism rates, suspension rates, and academic success for unduplicated pupils in Goal 3.